chaubes/k8s-kubeadm-ansible/README.md

 - The alias `k` is set for the `kubectl` command in the master node, you can use the alias to run the `kubectl` commands
   - `k get nodes`
 - If you want to automate the setup  of utilities to manage the kubernetes cluster like `kubectx`, `kube auto-bashcompletion`, you can add these tasks in the `kubetools-install` ansible playbook
+- Once you are done working with the kubernetes cluster, you can execute the following command from the `vms` directory to power off the Vagrant VMs
+  - `vagrant halt`
+- To bring the cluster backup, you can execute the following command from the `vms` directory
+  - `vagrant up`
+- You can also execute the following command to destroy the Vagrant VMs.
+This will delete the VMs and all the data in the VMs.
+  - `vagrant destroy`

 ## Un-install/teardown kubernetes cluster with ansible
 - Make sure you are in the directory `k8s-cluster-kubeadm`
 - `ansible-playbook uninstall-k8s-cluster.yml -i inventory/k8s-cluster/k8s-hosts.ini`

+_In case you face any iptables related issues while re-installing the Kubernetes cluster after running the Un-install playbook, you can either re-provision the Vagrant VMs or update `vars.yml` file to use a different subnet for the kubernetes cluster._